dxfjs/writer/docs/guide/entities.md

 ```

 :::tip

-To define a 3d face with only 3 corners, make the fourth same as the third corner 😉.
+- To define a 3d face with only 3 corners, make the fourth same as the third corner 😉.
 :::

-## `HATCH` entity
+## `HATCH`

 The HATCH entity fills an enclosed area defined by one or more boundary paths with a hatch pattern : solid or gradient.